 Ford Executive Builds Family 'Chief of Staff' With Claude

-Whitney Stefko Dover, a Ford executive, built a family "chief of staff" called the "Daily Dover" using Claude, Business Insider reports.
-Per Business Insider, the system scans the family's emails and calendar to generate an early-morning briefing with schedules, babysitter and au pair coverage, travel plans, reminders, and suggested texts.
-The briefing also includes two prewritten messages - one for her husband and one for the au pair - and short affirmations.
-Stefko Dover told Business Insider, "It sounds so silly, but it has really improved my marriage."
-Business Insider's profile frames the build as a practical, personal use of a consumer-grade AI assistant to reduce friction in household logistics.
+Business Insider reports that Whitney Stefko Dover, a Ford executive, used Anthropic's Claude Code to build a personal family 'chief of staff' assistant she calls 'Claudette.'
+Per Business Insider, the assistant scans the family's email and calendar each morning and compiles an operations-style briefing she calls the 'Daily Dover,' covering schedules, childcare and au pair coverage, camp drop-offs, travel plans, birthdays, and routine reminders.
+The briefing also includes two prewritten text messages, one for her husband and one for the au pair, plus short affirmations.
+Stefko Dover told Business Insider, 'It sounds so silly, but it has really improved my marriage.'
+The profile frames the build as a practical, non-engineer use of an agentic coding tool to reduce household logistics friction.

 What happened

-According to Business Insider, Whitney Stefko Dover, a Ford executive, created a personal AI assistant she calls the "Daily Dover" using Claude.
-Business Insider reports the assistant scans the family's emails and calendar apps each morning and compiles an operations-style briefing covering schedules, childcare coverage, camp drop-offs, travel plans, birthdays, and routine reminders such as recycling-bin days.
-Business Insider writes the briefing also includes two drafted text messages, one for her husband and one for the family's au pair, and short affirmations.
-Business Insider quotes Stefko Dover: "It sounds so silly, but it has really improved my marriage."
+According to Business Insider, Whitney Stefko Dover, a Ford executive, used Anthropic's Claude Code to build a personal family assistant she calls 'Claudette.'
+Business Insider reports the assistant scans the family's email and calendar each morning and compiles an operations-style briefing she calls the 'Daily Dover,' covering schedules, childcare and au pair coverage, camp drop-offs, travel plans, birthdays, and routine reminders such as recycling-bin days.
+The briefing also includes two drafted text messages, one for her husband and one for the family's au pair, plus short affirmations.
+Business Insider quotes Stefko Dover: 'It sounds so silly, but it has really improved my marriage.'

 What to watch